cs-sameer-pathan/solution-pack-fortinet-advisor/docs/usage.md

 >[!Note]
 >Ensure that all necessary stakeholders are included in the war room to facilitate comprehensive incident management and decision-making.

+## Filtering Records
+Filtering Records allows users to access specific records efficiently.
+This functionality helps users locate and manage the required records across the system.

+### Use Case Example: Filtering records for alert module

+One common use case involves accessing specific records quickly.
+For instance, a security analyst needs to review the high severity open alerts.
+By issuing filtration commands, the analyst can access the required records without unnecessary delays.

+### Filtering Records Using FortiAI Assistant

+1. **Initiate Filter Record**:
+   - Issue a command to filter records.
+For example:

+    > *Give me high severity open alerts*

+   - The assistant filters the records for you.
+The response contains a hyperlink to the said records.
+Users can refer to previous conversations and navigate to the records using these links.

 ## Building Response Plans